 CPAG ("The Committee”) is a strategic, local decision-making committee, with responsibility for promoting appropriate, safe, rational and cost-effective clinical policies to be used across Derby & Derbyshire.

-The CPAG Policy Specification forms part of the healthcare services contract that the CCG has with provider organisations.
+The CPAG Policy Specification forms part of the healthcare services contract that the ICB has with provider organisations.
 The purpose of the specification is to outline the role and responsibilities of our providers in ensuring that there is:

 NICE Interventional Procedures Guidance (IPGs) Business Case Template